 Handle registration and onsite coordination for the course

 Provide a roster of participants to ARIN

 ARIN will do the following:

-- Provide one (1) copy of the course syllabus, practice test, and evaluation form for duplication
+Provide one (1) copy of the course syllabus.

-- Provide nursing contact hour certificates.
-15 contact hours will be awarded for the full two-day course; there is no partial credit for a single day
+Provide contact hour certificates for the full two-day course; there is no partial credit for a single day.

 Please email the office firstname.lastname@example.org if you have questions or would like to schedule a course presentation.